SydneyMW/171Project/README.md

 ### 5. Model 2 &mdash; Adversarial Neural Net Classifier
 The second model we chose to test and create with our pre-processed data is a simple neural network.
 Besides the neural network’s output layer, the relu activation function is used.
 The input layer has 16 nodes, the first hidden layer has 8 nodes, and the second hidden layer as 6 nodes.
 The output layer has 1 node and uses sigmoid function.

-We compile the neural network with rmsprop optimizer, binary_crossentropy loss function, and accuracy metrics, and then fit the model with a batch size of 1 and 25 epochs:
+We compile the neural network with rmsprop optimizer, binary_crossentropy loss function, and accuracy metrics, and then fit the model with a batch size of 1 and 25 epochs in the [preprocess_logreg_neuralnet notebook](./3_preprocess_logreg_neuralnet.ipynb):
 ```
 classifier = Sequential() # Initialising the ANN
 classifier.add(Dense(units = 16, activation = 'relu', input_dim = 1558))